 Election and Duties of HOA Board of Directors vs. Officers

-As with any non-profit corporation, the roles of members of the Board of Directors and officers of a community association are distinct, and a clear understanding of this distinction is essential to proper community association governance.
+As with any non-profit corporation, the roles of members of the board of directors and officers of a community association are distinct.
+A clear understanding of this distinction is essential to proper community association governance.

-In most community associations, the new members of the Board of Directors will appoint officers as one of their first actions after being elected to the Board.
-Importantly, while members of the Board often appoint officers from amongst the members of the Board, officers do not need to be Board members or even members of the association unless the association’s Bylaws so provide.
+In most community associations, the members of the board of directors will elect officers as one of their first actions after being elected to the board each year.
+Importantly, while members of the board often elect officers from amongst the members of the board, officers must not always be board members, or even members of the association, except where the association’s bylaws expressly require this.

-The Board makes broad policy decisions and the officers are given the authority by the Board to carry out these decisions.
-While each of the officer positions are often allocated certain responsibilities under the association’s Bylaws, the Board directs the officers in the performance of their duties and can establish additional officer duties.
+The board makes broad policy decisions and the officers are given the authority by the board to carry out these decisions.
+While each of the officer positions are often allocated certain responsibilities under the association’s bylaws, the board directs the officers in the performance of their duties and can establish additional officer duties.

 Notably, officers cannot vote on corporate actions based on their status as an officer of the association.
 If an officer is also a director, he or she votes by virtue of his or her status as a member of the board of directors, not in the capacity as an officer.

 A final, and important, distinction between members of the board and officers commonly arises when a board wants to remove a director or officer who fails or refuses to perform his or her duties – you might need a HOA lawyer for this one.
 Generally, since members of the board of directors are elected by the membership of the community, directors can only be removed from the board by a majority vote of the entire membership of the association.